MPH Degree Requirements*

 Follow this link for the list of the Environmental Health Concentration additional core and approved electives .

-All core courses are offered both online and campus spring and fall terms.
+All core courses are offered online each spring and fall terms.
 Core are offered on-campus in alternate terms:

 The course rotation list for electives is here: ELECTIVES

 Closure Requirement: Comprehensive Exam